The Best Biscuit Joiners of 2023

 Corded vs. Cordless

-As with all power tools, the debate of corded versus cordless exists in the biscuit joinery world.
+As with all power tools, the debate of corded versus cordless exists in the biscuit-joinery world.
 Deciding on a style often just comes down to personal preference.

 Almost all biscuit joiners are corded.
 Since most woodworking projects take place in a workshop, there’s usually power readily available.
 Also, it’s not typical to be climbing a ladder or working under a cabinet with a biscuit joiner, so portability isn’t really an issue.

 Biscuit joinery puts quite the tax on a battery, so most manufacturers haven’t taken the dive into cordless joinery.
 However, there are a few cordless biscuit joiners available.
-These can be quite handy during projects like kitchen remodels, where you might need to join two sections of wooden countertops and would prefer not to set up an extension cord.
+These can be quite handy during projects like kitchen remodels, where the user might need to join two sections of wooden countertops and would prefer not to set up an extension cord.

 Power and Speed

-Biscuit joiners need to be stout power tools, with tough parts and plenty of power and speed.
-While it might not take much power to bore a hole in pine or cedar, plunge-cutting a section of hickory or walnut can be a challenge.
+Biscuit joiners need to be stout power tools with tough parts and plenty of power and speed.
+While it might not take much power to bore a hole in pine or cedar, plunge cutting a section of hickory or walnut can be a challenge.

 When it comes to actually getting the work done, speed matters as well.
-The faster the motor, the faster it can spin the blade and cut your biscuit slot.
+The faster the motor, the faster it can spin the blade and cut a biscuit slot.
 Look for models with rpm ratings between 8,000 and 10,000 for good general use.

 Biscuit Size